 Unfortunately not.
 Oxfam, the Gurkhas and The Gurkha Welfare Trust put in a lot of time and hard work to ensure you have the best experience at Trailwalker so we require that all the money you raise goes to Oxfam.
 The grand event total is then split with The Gurkha Welfare Trust after the fundraising deadline.

 As far as we know.
 If your team's total looks wrong, please get in touch and we'll investigate.
 Remember that funds from your online giving page can take up to four weeks to arrive and totals displayed are based on sponsorship RECEIVED by Oxfam.

 Yes, you can find our logo here.
 Please read our Terms and Conditions before you use the logo.

 The more you train the easier you will find the challenge, but you shouldn't be on your own.
 Get a team together and train with them.
-You need to build up endurance - we will send out training guides to help.
+You need to build up your endurance, and our online training guide is there to help.
 You need to build up mental strength and stamina too.
 Everyone is different - you need to learn about yourself and your needs before the event.
-How often you need to drink, how tiredness affects you, which footwear you prefer, and so on.
+How often you need to drink, how tiredness affects you, which footwear you prefer, and so

 Training with your team will help you to set your pace, and to work out your roles within the team, and how best to support each other.
 People often find they get loads out of the training - it can mean quality time spent with your team, as you all get fitter and prepare for the journey ahead.